xulabs/aitom_doc-/tutorials/008_particle_picking/readme.md

 2. 'FG.dog_smooth' rather than 'FG.dog_smooth__large_map' is used in line 91 of https://github.com/xulabs/aitom/blob/master/aitom/pick/dog/particle_picking_dog__util.py.
 Using the latter leads to much more peaks.

-3. 'partition_op' is 'None' when getting this result (3370 peaks).
-Set 'partition_op' leads to more peaks (4140 peaks detected).
+3. 'pick_num' is set to 3000.

+4. Selected peaks are marked on DoG-smoothed image.